 Some important things to remember for personal statement preparation are:

 - Your application is considered holistically, but your personal statement is your initial opportunity to really be seen.
 Make it good!

 - Should you be invited to interview, admissions tutors will likely formulate questions based on your personal statement.
 As such you need to make sure that every claim is honest and something you would be willing to discuss in further detail.

 - Your personal statement will be sent to all the universities you have applied to, and the courses across these universities may vary slightly.
 If this is the case, be sure to not tailor your statement too much to one particular course; the statement needs to remain applicable to each university.
 You may have the opportunity to write an extra personal statement for some universities (for example, Cambridge), and this will be your chance to write something specifically targeting them and their course.

 Mayfair Consultants offers at-home, one-on-one private tuition in a wide variety of subjects with Personal statement preparation tutors to clients living across the London area and online, preparing students for university.
 We will help with understanding your CV and conduct detailed careers planning suggesting work experience, advise on gap years and wider applications help and university interviews.
 Our fully-qualified Personal statement preparation tutors are experienced and skilled specialists, with many holding postgraduate degrees (Master’s and PhD) in specific subjects and experience with university applications and courses you want to focus on.
 They offer clear, concise explanations and stimulating approaches, helping to support the needs of every student.

-If you would like to arrange Personal statement preparation tutoring, university entrance consultancy or enquire about our summer school placement service in England as well as university entrance tests please call us on Tel: +44 (0) 207 665 6606 or you can send us an email via our contact form.
+If you would like to arrange Personal statements preparation, personal statements tutors, university entrance applications consultancy or enquire about our summer school placement service in England as well as university entrance tests please call us on Tel: +44 (0) 207 665 6606 or you can send us an email via our contact form.